Building REST services with Spring

 }

-It checks the Order status before allowing it to be cancelled.
-If it’s not a valid state, it returns an RFC-7807 Problem, a hypermedia-supporting error container.
+It checks the Order status before letting it be cancelled.
+If it is not a valid state, it returns an RFC-7807 Problem, a hypermedia-supporting error container.
 If the transition is indeed valid, it transitions the Order to CANCELLED.

 Creating a "complete" operation in the OrderController